Andrew McCutchen Player Props: Pirates vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 21st-ranked team ERA across all league pitching staffs (4.52).
+- The Tigers have a 4.52 team ERA that ranks 22nd among all league pitching staffs.

-- Tigers pitchers combine to allow 127 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- Tigers pitchers combine to give up 128 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- Manning gets the start for the Tigers, his ninth of the season.
-He is 3-2 with a 4.10 ERA and 30 strikeouts through 41 2/3 innings pitched.

-- The right-hander's most recent appearance came on Thursday against the Los Angeles Angels, when he tossed five innings, surrendering seven earned runs while allowing seven hits.
+- In his last appearance on Tuesday, July 25 against the Los Angeles Angels, the lefty threw 4 2/3 innings, allowing four earned runs while surrendering seven hits.

-- In eight games this season, the 25-year-old has a 4.10 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .215 to opposing hitters.
+- The 30-year-old has a 2.95 ERA and 9.3 strikeouts per nine innings across 15 games this season, while giving up a batting average of .216 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.